Self-isolation Support Grant

-- not fully vaccinated with the coronavirus vaccine, and have been told by the Test and Protect Service to self-isolate as a result of COVID-19, either because you have tested positive for coronavirus or have recently been in close contact with someone who has tested positive for coronavirus and this requirement can be individually verified
+- not fully vaccinated with the coronavirus vaccine, and have been told by the Protect Scotland app (or equivalent app) to self-isolate, because they have recently been in close contact with someone who has tested positive for coronavirus and this requirement can be individually verified

-- be employed or self-employed
+- employed or self-employed

 - Universal Credit

 - be an individual who earns less than the Real Living Wage threshold

 - the household income is such that it falls within the agreed definition of ‘low income’ for this purpose; being 25% above the established UC rate for their household type in their local authority area.
 Please be aware that on the 6 October 2021 the UK Government will withdraw the £20 per week top up to Universal Credit.
 The Scottish Government has decided for the purpose of the SISG the low income rates will remain the same

 Please be aware that on the 6 October 2021 the UK Government withdrew the £20 per week top up to Universal Credit.
 The Scottish Government has decided for the purpose of the SISG the low income rates will remain the same.

 You must apply within 28 days from the day you are told to self-isolate.

 You should apply through your local council.